 Find a network pharmacy

-UMP has a large network of retail pharmacies, including independent, regional, and national chains.
-You save money when you use network pharmacies; you pay only your cost share.
-The pharmacy sends the claim to the plan for you.
+Washington State Rx Services has a large network of retail pharmacies.
+You can use any pharmacy, but you will save money if you use a network pharmacy.
+You pay only your cost share and the network pharmacy sends the claim to the plan for you.

 - Be faxed from your provider's office to 1-800-723-9023.